The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 79.8%, 180 basis points better than the prior-year quarter.
-Operating margin was 1.4%, 120 basis points better than the prior-year quarter.
-Net margin was 1.7%, 20 basis points better than the prior-year quarter.
+For the quarter, gross margin was 77.4%, 320 basis points worse than the prior-year quarter.
+Operating margin was 2.2%, 560 basis points worse than the prior-year quarter.
+Net margin was 3.0%, 540 basis points worse than the prior-year quarter.

 Internet software and services are being consumed in radically different ways, on new and increasingly mobile devices.
 Is Move on the right side of the revolution?
-Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-Dollar Revolution."
-Get instant access to this free report.
+Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
+Click here for instant access to this free report.

 - Add Move to My Watchlist.